jamesnocentini/GrowthHackersReader/web/README.md

  ```

- 5. To be as close as possible to the Growth Hackers UI guidelines, we need to change the color of the header.
+* To be as close as possible to the Growth Hackers UI guidelines, we need to change the color of the header.
 The list of colors classes of Materialize is available [here](http://materializecss.com/color.html).
  We need to add it to the ```<div class="nav-wrapper">```.

-6. Now we finished the header, let's create the wrapper of the page content:
+* Now we finished the header, let's create the wrapper of the page content:
 ```
 <div class="row">
       <div class="col s12 m6"></div>
 </div>
 ```

-7. Now we add the items that will represent the submitted links.
+* we add the items that will represent the submitted links.
 To follow the Material Design guidelines, the [card UI element](http://materializecss.com/cards.html) is the best fit for this need.
 We have to add them inside ```<div class="col s12 m6"></div>```:
 ```
 <div class="card">
   <div class="card-content grey-text text-darken-4">